coleberkley/MovieConnect-Backend/README.md

 - Method: GET
 - Purpose: Get another user's rated movies list.
 - Request Format: Provide user credentials (access token).
 The desired user's id is provided in the url.
 - Response Format: Returns a 200 status when successful with a list of movies.
-Each movie in the list has fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult'
+Each movie in the list has fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult', 'user_rating'
-- Extra Notes: If the response status is 200 but the list is empty, then the user has not rated any movies.
+- Extra Notes: If the response status is 200 but the list is empty, then the user has not rated any movies. user_rating contains that user's rating for that movie.

 #### Send a Friend Request
 - Endpoint: `/api/send-friend-request/<int:to_user_id>/`